 Manufacturer: To be appraised, a “phoenix“ mark is present, but no match found.
 A phoenix is a long-lived bird that is cyclically regenerated or reborn.

-The brown colour of the enamel glazing is typical for the 1950s and 1960s.
+The brown-beige colour of the enamel glazing is typical for the 50s and 60s.

 Other versions: For the moment it is unknown if this 1960s pussycat ceramics table lamp exists in several versions.

 The electrical components are also from that period.
 The switch is Scandinavian, the socket is a B22 bayonet mount, at that time used in France, the United States, the United Kingdom and in many countries that were members of the Commonwealth of Nations.

 Probably this lamp is from the United Kingdom.
 These chop marks or potter’s marks (logo stamp) are typical for British pottery.